martavp/pypsa-in-prime/README.md

 #### 5. VPN
 To connect to the cluster you need to be connected to the university network, so if you are at home you need to use the VPN (The VPN only works for employee's and PhD students.
 Master students need to be on university network to connect to the cluster)

+If you don't want to type your password when you login take a look [here](#avoid-entering-password-when-connecting-to-prime)

 ## Setting up the cluster
 **The following commands must be run on the cluster.
 Log in to the cluster as shown in [step 2](#2-connect-with-ssh)**